COLLATE

 Use the COLLATE stage to match records in its primary input stream with records in its secondary input stream and write the matched and unmatched records to different output streams.
 The records in each input stream must be in ascending order based on the contents of a key field.

-The records in the primary input stream are referred to as master records.
-Each master record has a key field; a specific range of columns within a record with unique contents that identifies the record.
-Two master records cannot have the same contents in their key field.
+The records in the primary input stream are referred to as MASTER records.
+Each MASTER record has a key field; a specific range of columns within a record with unique contents that identifies the record.
+Two MASTER records cannot have the same contents in their key field.

-The records in the secondary input stream are referred to as the detail records.
-The detail records have key fields as well and both the master and detail records should be sorted in ascending order by their key fields.
-A detail record matches a master record when the key field in both records contains the same data.
-Two or more detail records can have the same data in their key field.
+The records in the secondary input stream are referred to as the DETAIL records.
+The DETAIL records have key fields as well and both the MASTER and DETAIL records should be sorted in ascending order by their key fields.
+A DETAIL record matches a MASTER record when the key field in both records contains the same data.
+Two or more DETAIL records can have the same data in their key field.

 COLLATE writes records to three output streams if each is connected: